pgEdge/cli/cli/doc/spock.md

-     table-wait-for-sync # Pause until a table finishes synchronizing. health-check        # Check if PG instance is accepting connections. metrics-check       # Retrieve advanced DB & OS metrics.
+     table-wait-for-sync # Pause until a table finishes synchronizing. health-check        # Check if PG instance is accepting connections. metrics-check       # Retrieve advanced DB & OS metrics. set-readonly        # Set or Unset the local cluster to read-only.